 2. After the nuts have cooled enough to handle, place them in a towel.
 Cover them up and rub them around inside the towel to remove the skins.
 Don’t worry if you can’t get all of the skins off.

 3. Run the nuts in a food processor until they become creamy hazelnut butter.
 This can take up to 10 minutes.
 Be patient.

 4. Add the cocoa, salt and vanilla and process until combined.

-6. Add the coconut oil, a tablespoon or so at at time, and process.
-Continue until the hazelnut-cocoa spread has reached your desired consistency.
+6. Add the coconut oil, a tablespoon or so at a time, and process.
+Continue until the homemade Nutella has reached your desired consistency.
 Charlotte kept this batch quite thick.
 If you prefer it runnier, add more oil.